nsmith7989/redux-filter/README.md

 # Redux Filter

-Higher order component for filtering collection.
+Higher Order React Component for filtering (and sorting) a collection of items.
+This is especially useful in product filters that mimic the sorting/filtering behavior of Amazon or Best Buy.

 ## Usage